processone/docs.ejabberd.im/content/admin/configuration.md

 There are some additional global options that can be specified in the ejabberd configuration file (outside `listen`):

+**`certfiles: List of paths`**: The option accepts a list of file paths (optionally with wildcards) containing either PEM certificates or PEM private keys.
+At startup, ejabberd sorts the certificates, finds matching private keys and rebuilds full certificates chains.
+Use this option when enabling options like `starttls` or `tls` in listeners `ejabberd_c2s`, `ejabberd_s2s` or `ejabberd_http`.

 **`s2s_use_starttls: false|optional|required|required_trusted`**:   This option defines if s2s connections don’t use STARTTLS
 	encryption; if STARTTLS can be used optionally; if STARTTLS is